GRIFFINCollaboration/griffin-dashboard/README.md

 ###Overall Programmatic Logic

 ####x-tags
 As advertised, Mark II is meant to be modular.
-The web components that live in `xTags` can be included at will in any page, and all follow the same pattern on instantiation:
+The web components that live in `xTags` can be included at will in any page, and all follow the same (minimal) pattern on instantiation:

  - configure their internal DOM structure
- - append a URL to the array `window.fetchURL` which will respond with JSONP containing the information this element needs to refresh itself
  - append itself to the array `window.refreshTargets`, which puts it in the queue for being refreshed every update.

 In addition, all components who want to participate in the update loop must declare:

- - an `update()` method (exactly that - named `update`, with no arguments), which goes looking for new information in memory to populate itself with, nominally from the object `window.currentData`.
-The key design element in that sentence was 'in memory' - all network requests for new information are handled in the main event loop, and not by the components themselves.
+ - an `update()` method (exactly that - named `update`, with no arguments), which goes looking for new information in memory to populate itself with, nominally from the object `window.currentData`, and triggers the requests for new data to be fetched.
- - a definition for the JSONP wrapper function which will be returned by the request to the URL inserted into `window.fetchURL` above
+ - functionality to parse the JSON acquired during `update()` into some convenient form.

 ####The Main Event Loop
 Every Mark II page relies on a loop of the following form to update itself continuously:

  - call a function `repopulate`, which fires the `update()` methods of all the x-tags queued in `window.refreshTargets`.
  - Each update() called above will fire XHRs at URLs (nominally defined as attributes on the object in question) and expect some JSON response, which it will parse and route appropriately.
-Additionally, update() is expected to trigger any other per-cycle bookkeeping or visualization updates its parent object needs.
+Additionally, `update()` is expected to trigger any other per-cycle bookkeeping or visualization updates its parent object needs.
 Note that this expects [an appropriate CORS policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) to be defined on the server posting the data of interest.

 Stick that in a `setInterval` loop and you have a basic Mark II page.